lanemk/open-data/README.md

 # open-data
-Ontology and dataset for linked (open) data resources on the web; merging OKN Open Data Portals.
+Ontology, taxonomy, and dataset for linked (open) data resources on the web; merging OKN open data portals with data provenance list.